What are the steps of eLearning course development?

 Step 5: Development (Build)

-Think about how the learner will view the module before the storyboard comes to life at the development stage: laptop, mobile device, or both?
-Input the on-screen elements, create interactions and assessments using your preferred course-authoring software.
-Hopefully, your learning management system specialist has already been in touch with the developer about publishing preferences and setting up the course in your learning management system.
+Think about how the learner will view the module before the storyboard comes to life at the development stage: laptop, mobile device, or both.
+Input the on-screen elements, and create interactions and assessments using your preferred course-authoring software.
+Hopefully, your learning management system specialist has already been in touch with the developer about publishing preferences and setting up your learning management system course.

 Are there plans to publish it in Common Cartridge, Tin Can (Experience API), SCORM, or some other format?
 The LMS should include a description of the module and instructions on how to follow it.

 Make sure you are building in an iterative fashion.
 We find it just as quick to build a rapid prototype as it is to produce a rough approximation in PowerPoint.
 So when our client wants to see something ‘before we build it, we always refer them to this point.
 Most clients won’t want to see a finished product straight up; they will want input and their chance to make changes and steer it in the direction that they want it to go in.
 Using an iterative approach with rapid prototyping means your clients get to come along for the ride and see their input in the final product.

 Depending on your organisation’s needs or your client’s needs, you may be able to test the course with a focus test group before rolling out the finished product to the organisation as a whole.
 It’s a good idea to develop a review/feedback sheet that is easy for participants to complete and make sure that you provide specific instructions on the kind of feedback you’re looking for.
 It can add weeks, if not months, to your project if you get conflicting responses around the overall design.
 The project team should appoint one person to review all feedback and determine final revision decisions to keep the project from stalling.

 Step 7: Launch and Communications / Marketing